IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 Look at the first mosaic in the report ("Zoomed-in mosaic view of the brain").

-If there are stong eyes movements, an overlap pf the eye signal in the brain may be observed.
+If there are stong eyes movements, an overlap of the eye signal in the brain may be observed.
 If the overlap is strong and/ or impacts regions of interest, it may be necessary to exclude the image.

 ![T1w eye spillover](images/qc_eye_spillover.png "T1w eye spillover")